-Other losses, net totaled approximately \$0.1 million and \$2.6 million for the fiscal years ended July 31, 2014 and 2013, respectively.
-The balance consists primarily of net realized and unrealized foreign exchange gains and losses and also includes other items such as amortization of deferred costs associated with our credit facility and other gain and losses.
-The fiscal year ended July 31, 2014 includes gains on sales of fixed assets of \$0.5 million.
-The Company recorded foreign exchange losses of approximately \$0.5 million and \$2.1 million during the fiscal year ended July 31, 2014 and 2013, respectively.

-For the fiscal year ended July 31, 2014, the net losses primarily related to realized and unrealized gains (losses) from foreign currency exposures and settled transactions of approximately \$0.2 million, \$(0.5) million and \$0.4 million in the Americas, Asia and Europe, respectively.
+Other gains (losses), net totaled approximately \$(0.1) million for the fiscal years ended July 31, 2014.
+The balance consists primarily of \$0.5 million in net realized and unrealized foreign exchange losses, offset by gains on sales of fixed assets of \$0.5 million.
+For the fiscal year ended July 31, 2014, the net losses of \$0.5 million primarily related to realized and unrealized gains (losses) from foreign currency exposures and settled transactions of approximately \$0.2 million, \$(0.5) million and \$0.4 million in the Americas, Asia and Europe, respectively.